-- (1) If an employee contravenes any provision of this Act, the employer is taken to have contravened the same provision whether or not the employee contravened the provision - without the employer's authority; or (a) - contrary to the employer's orders or instructions. - It is a defence in proceedings against an employer for such a contravention if it is established that the employer - had no knowledge of the contravention; and - (b) could not, by the exercise of due diligence, have prevented the contravention. - An employer may be proceeded against and convicted under a (3) provision in accordance with this section whether or not the employee has been proceeded against or convicted under that provision.
+- (1) If an employee contravenes any provision of this Act, the employer is taken to have contravened the same provision whether or not the employee contravened the provision - without the employer's authority; or - (b) contrary to the employer's orders or instructions. - It is a defence in proceedings against an employer for such a contravention if it is established that the employer - had no knowledge of the contravention; and - could not, by the exercise of due diligence, have (b) prevented the contravention. - An employer may be proceeded against and convicted under a (3)provision in accordance with this section whether or not the employee has been proceeded against or convicted under that provision.

-128. Offences by bodies corporate - liability of directors and others offence means an offence under this Act;
+128. Offences by bodies corporate - liability of directors and others offence means an offence under this Act; officer, of a body corporate, means a person who -